Everything Sucks!: Production

 Filming for the series took place in Oregon in the towns of Boring, Oregon City, Portland and at Fort Rock State Natural Area near Bend in summer 2017.
 The crew managed to film in a real Blockbuster in Sandy which eventually closed after they finished shooting.
+The A/V club scenes were filmed at Willamette Falls Studios, a non-profit Public Access center in Oregon City.

 Reception

 Everything Sucks! received positive reviews from critics.
 Rotten Tomatoes gave the first season an approval rating of 72% based on 47 reviews, and an average rating of 6.1/10.
 The site's critical consensus states, "A flawed series that ticks off all the nostalgia boxes, Everything Sucks! still manages to tug at the heartstrings."
 Metacritic gave the first season a weighted average score of 62 out of 100 based on reviews from 19 critics, indicating "generally favorable reviews".
 The series is frequently compared to Stranger Things, Freaks and Geeks, as well as Degrassi.

 Everything Sucks!, although well received, was criticized for its over-the-top use of tropes, sometimes unrealistic situations, as well as not developing its supporting characters.
 However, the coming out storyline and the performances of the ensemble cast, particularly Winston and Kennedy, received much praise.
 Emine Saner from The Guardian wrote that the creators "took the idea of nostalgia and teenhood so far they just ended up repeating tropes", however praised Kate's storyline as well as Winston and Kennedy's performances.
 On the other hand, Jen Chaney of Vulture gave Everything Sucks! a positive review, praising its "treatment of its young characters", and once again, praised Kennedy and Winston's performances.
 However, she did criticize some dialogue choices, some of the music, and the under developed supporting characters.
 Caroline Framke of Vox said, that it "takes too long to figure out its twist on a typical coming-of-age romance.
 But once it gets there, it’s great" and gave particular praise to Kate's storyline.